ulsdevteam/pkp-usernameValidator/README.md

 ## Configuration

 Install this as a "generic" plugin in OJS.
 The preferred installation method is through the Plugin Gallery.
 To install manually via the filesystem, extract the contents of this archive to a "usernameValidator" directory under "plugins/generic" in your OJS root.
 To install via Git submodule, target that same directory path: `git submodule add https://github.com/shanu17/pkp-usernameValidator plugins/generic/usernameValidator` and `git submodule update --init --recursive plugins/generic/usernameValidator`.
-Run the installation script to register this plugin, e.g.: php lib/pkp/tools/installPluginVersion.php plugins/generic/clamav/version.xml.
+Run the installation script to register this plugin, e.g.: `php lib/pkp/tools/installPluginVersion.php plugins/generic/clamav/version.xml`.

 Login as a Site Administrator and navigate to any context.
 Enable the plugin via Login -> Settings -> Website -> Plugins -> Username Validator -> Enable.